Business Setup Services in Europe

 Do I need to be physically present to form a company?

 In most European countries, it's possible to establish a company remotely using powers of attorney.
 However, some countries require in-person verification for banking relationships or specific regulated activities.
+The exact conditions also depend on the country you are from and the industry you are in.
+Read more in our company formation section.

 What's the minimum capital requirement?

-Capital requirements vary widely: as low as €0.01 in the Netherlands, €2,500 in Estonia, and NOK 30,000 in Norway.
-Some countries allow capital to be deposited and then used for business operations.
+Capital requirements vary widely: as low as โฌ0.01 in the Netherlands and Estonia to as much as โฌ25,000 in Germany.
+Many countries allow capital to be deposited and then used for business operations.

 What ongoing compliance obligations will my company have?

 Companies typically need to file annual accounts, tax returns, and maintain proper corporate records.
 Requirements vary by country, with some jurisdictions requiring monthly or quarterly VAT filings and annual corporate governance statements.
+Read more in our accounting services section.

 Can I open a business bank account remotely?